bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 <!-- theme: warning -->

-> You must choose the type of consignment update because changing the shipping address and weight can change available fulfillment options.
+> You must choose one type of consignment update because changing the shipping address and weight can change available fulfillment options.
 You can't do both in the same call to the [Update a consignment endpoint](/api-reference/storefront/checkouts/checkout-consignments/checkoutsconsignmentsbycheckoutidandconsignmentidput).

 </div>
 </div>